jonathan401/jonathan401/README.md

 - 👋 Hi, I’m @jonathan401
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a large web project
 - 📫 How to reach me Jonathangomina5049@gmail.com

 <!---